sveltejs/kit/.changeset/hot-dogs-fry.md

 '@sveltejs/kit': minor
 ---

-Adds a "onBeforeNavigate" navigation interceptor
+Adds a "onBeforeNavigate" navigation interceptor and a "onNavigate" lifecycle function